 Congenital heart disease.
 A concise overviewThis chapter is a brief, general introduction to congenital heart disease.
 The diagnosis and treatment of specific congenital heart defects will be discussed in other chapters.

 Definition and causes of congenital heart diseaseCongenital heart disease includes cardiac lesions that are present from birth.
+They are anatomic malformations of the heart or great vessels which occur during intrauterine development, irrespective of the age at presentation.
 The most common congenital defects in humans are congenital heart defects.
 The overall incidence of congenital heart disease is about 1 in 100 infants (live births).
 The incidence of moderate to severe congenital heart disease is approximately 6/1000 infants.

 Remarkable improvement in outcomes for patients with congenital heart disease has occurred over the last 50 years, because of the progress in the early diagnosis and in the development of surgical or catheter-based treatment.
 This has resulted in a growing population of adults with congenital heart disease (approximately 85% of all newborns with congenital heart disease will reach adulthood).
 As a result, the number of adults with congenital heart disease is larger than the number of children with such disease.